- Makita and Milwaukee: What’s the difference?

 But both models have a string timer option with a swappable pole saw attachment.

-I highly recommend this combination as it can be cheaper than buying the two tools separately, and they are both super useful for total landscape care.
+I highly recommend this combination as you can save money compared to buying the two tools separately, both a line trimmer and a pole saw are super useful ftp have for total landscape care around the home.

 Makita vs Milwaukee: cordless chainsaws

-Milwaukee chainsaws are well known for their long battery life, durability, and additional features such as wrench storage compartments.
+Milwaukee chainsaws are well known for their long battery life, durability, and additional attributes such as wrench storage compartments.

 If you’re on a budget, Makita chainsaws are some of the cheapest on the market and offer the same performance as most 32cc gas-powered chainsaws.